Issam-seghir/JavaScript30/22 - Follow Along Link Highlighter/README.md

 ## What I Learned

-- **Local Storage Usage**: I gained insights into how to utilize local storage to store and retrieve data .
+- **Bounding Rectangle**: Explored the `getBoundingClientRect()` method to determine the dimensions and position of elements on the page.
+- **Dynamic Styling**: Demonstrated how to dynamically update element styles to achieve visual effects.